 If you find that your ankles are a little swollen at the end of a flight, take a few minutes to pamper your legs:

-- Take a rest and elevate your legs: Find a place to sit with your feet elevated as soon as you alight.
+- Take a rest and elevate your legs: Find a place to sit with your feet elevated as soon as you alight (using a foot hammock, for instance).
 Seating areas in the airport will be the closest and most convenient, and you can sit with your feet up on adjacent seats in less crowded areas.

 - Exercise: After taking a brief rest with your shoelaces loosened, start doing gentle exercises.
 Massage your ankle.
 Move your legs around.
 Finally, press your feet onto the floor and swing them around while seated.